AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/github.md

 ## Submit your documentation for review

 Once your file is committed, you can open a pull request (PR) to merge your working branch into the master branch of the Adobe documentation repository.
-Ensure that the branch you have been working on is selected, and then select **[!UICONTROL Compare & ull request]**.
+Ensure that the branch you have been working on is selected, and then select **Compare & pull request**.

 ![compare-pr](../assets/compare-pr.png)

 Ensure that the base and compare branches are correct.
-Add a note to the PR, describing your update, and then select [!UICONTROL Create pull request].
+Add a note to the PR, describing your update, and then select **Create pull request**.
 This opens a PR to merge the working branch of your work into the master branch of the Adobe repository.

 >[!TIP]
 >